• Skip to primary navigation

 Notes

-• *It's important that dutch process cocoa powder is used for this recipe, rather than regular cocoa powder.
-Dutch process gives these cookies their rich color and flavor.
-The leavening agents in this recipe also rely in the proper amount (or lack) of acidity in this recipe to bake and rise properly.
+• *It's important that dutch process cocoa powder is used for this recipe, rather than natural cocoa powder.
+Dutch process gives these cookies their rich color and mild flavor.
+The leavening agents rely on the proper acidity in this recipe to bake and rise properly.

-• Your cookies will keep for 4-5 days in a sealed container.
-To help keep cookies fresh, you can place a slice of bread in the container with the cookies.
+• Cookies will keep for 4-5 days in a sealed container.
+To help keep cookies fresh, place a slice of bread in the container with the cookies.
 Replace the bread slice as needed.

 • Be sure to check out my 10 tips for baking cookies, based on reader comments and questions!